francesctr4/Nous-Engine/README.md

 ### **Future Roadmap**

 While the current version of *Nous Engine* delivers promising results, it remains a foundation for much broader possibilities.
-Future development will focus on both expanding engine capabilities and deepening multithreading optimizations.
+Future development will focus on expanding the engine's capabilities:

-#### Multithreading Enhancements
+#### Multithreading

 Planned improvements to the Job System include: